 A name came up.
 A name I recognized.
 Rafael Peralta.

-Some of the men in the documentary that were being interviewed had been Rafael’s squad mates.
+Some of the men in the documentary who were being interviewed had been Rafael’s squad mates.
 It almost felt as if I knew these men personally.
 We had all tread the same ground: Marine Corps Basic Training.
 Infantry School.
 Fallujah.

-Then they revealed an ugly, shocking narrative about the death of Sergeant Peralta.
+Then, they revealed an ugly, shocking narrative about the death of Sergeant Peralta.
 A truth that had been revealed before but I had not been aware of.
 According to some men interviewed in the documentary, Peralta had not jumped on a grenade to save his teammates.
 In the chaos and confusion of the close-quarters fight they were engaged in, Sergeant Peralta was shot by one of his own Marines.
 His corpse just so happened to absorb some of the blasts and shrapnel from a grenade that went off nearly simultaneously to his body, hitting the deck.

 What?
 I remember saying to myself in disbelief.